This is an overview of the Divorce Laws in Alabama.

 - There are shared custody or extensive visitation rights with your children that are beyond the norm.

-- One parent is burdened by a substantial cost for transportation related to visitation.
+- One parent is burdened by a substantial cost of transportation related to visitation.

 - College education expenses are incurred before the child reaches 18.